 Next time I’ll share our plans for the changes we’re going to make in this space.
 Let me give you a hint: we’ve decided to embrace the outdoors!
 I’m so excited to share the renovation process with you and, of course, to be able to enjoy this lovely space for myself with family and friends.

-There’s still a lot to share with you, so I hope you’ll stick around as I post the before and afters in our little Poconos mountain house.
-Until then, make sure to like Robinson Interiors on Facebook, Instagram, Pinterest, and Twitter, and DO stay tuned for future updates on The Shack!
+There’s still a lot more to share with you at The Shack, so I hope you’ll stick around as I post the before and afters in our little Poconos mountain house.

 Until next time, make sure to like Robinson Interiors on Facebook, Instagram, Pinterest, and Twitter, and DO stay tuned for future posts about my work, travels, and design inspirations, not to mention tips and ideas for updating your own home!